VideosWorks/imgui-ffmpeg-opengl/README.md

 What is currently functional :

+- [x] **Pan, Tilt and Zoom** : hardware zoom, depending on your webcam.
+The zoomed images can be directly recorded, delayed or not.
+Example : Logitech Brio allows until x 5.0 hardware zoom + pan and tilt in the zoomed area.
+Logitech C920 and C922 : zoom x 2.0 only + pan and tilt
-- [x]    Zoom (from x1.0 to x3.0 and up to x4.0 for Linux version) of part of the image // works perfectly
+- [x]    Lense (from x1.0 to x3.0 and up to x4.0 for Linux version) of part of the image (but the zoomed area cannot be recorded)
 - [x]    delayed display (adjustable up to 40s, but can be increased, tested OK up to 100s delay, but you need a lot of RAM in this case)
 - [x]    allows video sequencing (the sound is not managed at this time)
 - [x]    recording with or without delay images from one or more webcams (only one can be recorded at a time)